Growing apples in the home garden

 The best approach to managing fireblight is prevention.

-- Plant fireblight resistant cultivars.
+- Plant fireblight resistant varieties.

 - Plant trees in a spot that is well-drained, has full sun and plenty of air circulation.